THHamiltonSmith/webdevhub/README.md

 # webdevhub
-A hub for web developers that offers a variety of tools to help twith any developing needs.
+A hub for web developers that offers a variety of tools to help with any developing needs.